Find Out Which Renowned Homes Were Practically Uninhabitable

 “If the roof doesn’t leak, the architect hasn’t been creative enough.”

-So said another Johnson, the irreverent Philip.
-He once told an audience at Yale that he regarded Wright’s iconic Fallingwater as a “pioneer work.”
+So said another Johnson.
+The irreverent Philip Johnson once told an audience at Yale that he regarded Wright’s iconic Fallingwater as a “pioneer work.”
 In a typically witty aside, Johnson observed that it was “a seventeen-bucket house.”
 He then had the good grace to admit that his own Glass House was “a six-bucket house.”
 A rather unusual rating system?

 Madame Savoye declared her Le Corbusier masterwork “uninhabitable.”